Course Outline

 -

-Explain how data visualizations can be used to communicate findings and results of data analysis for government stakeholders.
+Describe the use of data visualizations to communicate data and the results of data analysis within government agencies.

 -

-Identify Tableau as a data visualization tool and understand its applications in the public sector.
+Identify Tableau as a data visualization tool and understand its applications in government data presentation.

 -

-Explain what data-driven stories are, including their importance and attributes, with examples relevant to government communications.
+Explain what data-driven stories are, including their importance and attributes in the context of government communication.

 -